 Diagnosing Lupus

 Diagnosing lupus can be a difficult and long road.
-As you’ve read on the previous page, Lupus has a lot of symptoms, and a lot of these symptoms have overlap with other medical conditions.
+As you’ve read on the previous page, it has a lot of symptoms, and a lot of these symptoms overlap with other medical conditions.
 Please do not be discouraged, because everyone deserves the right diagnosis and treatment.
 If you suspect that you – or a loved one – are suffering from lupus, talk to your professional healthcare provider.
-They will listen to your doubt and start testing you.
+They will listen to your doubts and start testing you.

 Are There Any Treatment Options?